dariogemo/water_project/README.md

 - *images:* all the images that are needed for the streamlit presentation.
 For computational reasons, I found it better to store the plots inside here instead of re-creating them in the streamlit file.

-- *models:* the Logistic Regression and SVM models resulting from this project, stored in .pkl files.
+- *potability_classifier:* the Random Forest Classifier model stored in a .pkl file.

 - *clean_df.py:*